RobinNagpal/dodao-ui/academy-ui/README.md

 - Replace the value of the DODAO_SUPERADMINS with your MetaMask wallet's public address.

-1. Adjust the DATABASE_URL accordingly, or keep it as is and follow the steps below.
+- Make sure the DATABASE_URL is this `DATABASE_URL=postgresql://admin:admin@localhost:5432/next_app_localhost_db?sslmode=verify-full`.
+  Things to note in this database url

+  - The username is `admin`
+  - The password is `admin`
+  - The host/address is `localhost`
+  - The port no. is 5432

+  **Note**: these values are present in docker-compose.yaml

+- The database will be running inside the container but mapped to the port 5432 on your localhost so any database client connected to port 5432 can show the tables

+  E.g., when `pgAdmin` is connected to port 5432 and username/password is `admin`, you will be able to see the data of the database container

   **Note:** Ensure that your local PostgreSQL server is not running, as PostgreSQL is set up to run inside Docker.
 This avoids conflicts with the Docker container.

-2. Go to the academy-ui folder
+1. Go to the academy-ui folder

    `cd academy-ui`

-3. Generate graphql files
+2. Generate graphql files

    `yarn graphql:generate`

-4. Generate prisma files
+3. Generate prisma files

    `npx prisma generate`

-5. Run Database: We run database in a docker container.
+4. Run Database: We run database in a docker container.
 For that we use docker compose.
 To run it, open a new terminal and run the following command:

    `docker-compose up`

    **Note:** Make sure to keep that terminal running.

-6. Verify the Database Setup:
+5. Verify the Database Setup:

    - Install a PostgreSQL client such as **pgAdmin 4**.
    - When setting up pgAdmin 4, create a server using the same port as specified in `DATABASE_URL` in your `.env` file e.g., 5432.
 Use `localhost` as the host name/address and `admin` as the username and password.
    - Make sure a new database, `next_app_localhost_db`, is created and that the tables are present.

-7. Generate database tables
+6. Generate database tables from the available migrations

-   `npx prisma db push`
+   `yarn prisma migrate dev`

 ## Run the code